The Council (Star Trek: Enterprise): Reception

-"The Council" was first aired on May 12, 2004 on UPN.
+"The Council" was first aired on May 12, 2004, on UPN.
 It received a 3.4/5% share, meaning that it was seen by 3.4 percent of all households, and 5 percent of all households watching television at the time of the broadcast.
 This translated to approximately 3.35 million viewers.
 It was a slight increase on the ratings received by the previous episode "E²", which was viewed by a 3.3% audience share.

 Michelle Erica Green watched the episode for TrekNation, calling it a "taut, tense action episode" with predictable plot twists that still felt "wrenching" when revealed.
-Although she felt that the launch of the superweapon was outweighed by the murder of Degra, she found the episode "quite engrossing" and thought "The Council" demonstrated that Enterprise was "coming into its own".
+Although she felt that the launch of the super-weapon was outweighed by the murder of Degra, she found the episode "quite engrossing" and thought "The Council" demonstrated that Enterprise was "coming into its own".
 Jamahl Epsicokhan, for his website Jammer's Reviews, said that the death of Degra was a shame as he was the "season's most pivotal and interesting character".
-He said that the shot of the superweapon being launched was a "terrific and fearsome shot", and gave the episode a score of 3.5/4.
-In 2021, The Digital Fix said this was an episode that "gets back to the heart of Star Trek."
+He said that the shot of the super-weapon being launched was a "terrific and fearsome shot", and gave the episode a score of 3.5 out of 4.

 The episode was nominated for the Primetime Emmy Award for Outstanding Special Visual Effects, but lost to the team that worked on the episode "Countdown".

+The Digital Fix said this was an episode that "gets back to the heart of Star Trek."